robichaudc/civ5/README.md

 # Potential fixes / next steps
+- Need better EUI logging, so we can isolate the issue that is causing the crash
+- Crash logs: Research issue that shows in logs - ?
 - "There have been anecdotal reports of Mac users having success using Windows virtualization with e.g. Parallels or VirtualBox."

   Try Linux + Wine